Neurs12/tray_yeeter/README.md

 ## Installation
 1. Download the latest release build.
-2. Extract and run `trayyeeter.exe`.
+2. Extract and run `tray_yeeter.exe`.
 3. A notification should pop up, indicates that the process has started successfully.

 ## Edit hotkey
 - All keys are based off of [virutal key codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
-- To edit a hotkey, open `config.json` in the same folder with `trayyeeter.exe`.
+- To edit a hotkey, open `config.json` in the same folder with `tray_yeeter.exe`.
 It will look something like this:
 ```json
 {
     "hotkeys": {